Aliases for AIP Gene

 GeneCards Summary for AIP Gene

 AIP (Aryl Hydrocarbon Receptor Interacting Protein) is a Protein Coding gene.
-Diseases associated with AIP include Pituitary Adenoma, Growth Hormone-Secreting and Pituitary Adenoma, Prolactin-Secreting.
-Among its related pathways are AhR pathway (WikiPathways) and AHR Pathway (Qiagen).
+Diseases associated with AIP include Pituitary Adenoma, Prolactin-Secreting and Pituitary Adenoma, Growth Hormone-Secreting.
+Among its related pathways are Metabolism and Cytochrome P450 - arranged by substrate type.
 GO annotations related to this gene include transcription factor binding and transcription coactivator activity.
 An important paralog of this gene is AIPL1.

 UniProtKB/Swiss-Prot for AIP Gene